 In other areas you’ll find water zorbs, stand up paddle boards, kayaks, aqua jousting (this appears to be like something the producers of Top Gear would invent to create much hilarity and absolutely guarantee everyone gets soaked).

 The locals really support this business and there is much pride in the renovation and energy at this fabulous place.
 It’s become a real teenage hangout – but not in the grungey sense… rather young-un’s having a laugh, trying out ever-more creative water sports, and families playing with all the age groups they come with.

 The baths also happen to be the oldest open air sea water baths in the UK.
 They go back to 1833 and are well documented in sketches and prints since then.

 The charges are reasonable, it’s well worth the spend.
 There is a little cafe (ice cream, tea/coffee) on site.

 Back to the 1800’s and here’s a lovely drawing of “Mrs Beeston’s baths” (it’s the building on the right) in 1784.
 In l825, it was known as Beeston’s Baths with another nearby called Legge’s Baths.
 Beestons advertised “a warm bath for 3/6, shower 2/6, a cold bath with a guide 1/-, without a guide 6d”.
 The guide was a man who held you up with a rope.
 (I don’t think they offer that service anymore…)

 This whole place is fabulous.
-New for 2017 they have an Aqua Park that has been specifically designed for children.
+Built in 2017 they have an Aqua Park that has been specifically designed for children.

 They have masses of floating play kit including a 40 metre long ‘Total Wipeout’ style inflatable obstacle with trampolines, slides and a climbing wall.
 The kit is pretty big and some of the jump offs are a decent height for most people (unless you’re Tom Daly perhaps).
 You can also paddle board and kayak here too so give yourself a day to enjoy the place and make sure you book in well in advance.